Skip to main content

 • URL: The URL of the external web service you want to use.

-• Query parameters: Query parameters are extensions of the URL.
-They often define the actions that the caller wishes to perform.
+• URL parameters: They often define the actions that the caller wishes to perform.
 They are defined as optional key-value pairs.
 Mostly used in combination with the GET method.

 • Body: Optional data which needs to be present for a successful request.
 Often required when performing a POST request